freeCodeCamp/guide/src/pages/c/appendix.md

 Header files are libraries that exist in the top (header) of your C program.

 ## IDE
 Integrated Development Environment.
-It's an editor for code, and will have useful tools for making writing code easier, like a debugger.
+It's an editor for code and will have useful tools for making writing code easier, like a debugger.

 ## Human-readable
-Human-readable code is code that can be read by a person- it's not in binary or machine code.
+The human-readable code is code that can be read by a person- it's not in binary or machine code.

 ## Libraries
 Libraries are useful sets of code that give more functions and features in the language.